 Ensuring that surveillance conforms to universally accepted human rights principles.

-Broandband:
+Broadband:

 Provision of affordable access to broadband and networks and services for all citizens worldwide to ensure inclusiveness, social and geographical equity;

 Developing and advancing broadband network that supports the economic growth of the country and facilitate the utilization of ICT tools by the citizens.